My Little Pony: Equestria Girls (film): Theatrical

+Re-releases

-The movie was re-released in select theaters across the United States on June 18 and 19, 2016 by distributor company Kidtoon Films.
+The film was re-released in select theaters across the United States on June 18 and 19, 2016 by distribution company Kidtoon Films.

-In the United Kingdom, it was released through Showcase Cinemas on August 10, 2013.
-It was released at Village Cinemas in Australia on August 24, 2013.
-It was released in New Zealand through Event Cinemas for two weeks starting August 31, 2013.
+In the United Kingdom, the film was released through Showcase Cinemas on August 10, 2013.
+In Australia, it was released through Village Cinemas on August 24, 2013.
+In New Zealand, it was released through Event Cinemas for two weeks starting August 31, 2013.

 Home media

-The movie was released on Region 1 DVD and Blu-ray by Shout!
+The film was released on Region 1 DVD and Blu-ray by Shout!
 Factory on August 6, 2013.
-The Blu-ray release includes a behind-the-scenes documentary on: the movie's production, karaoke songs, a "ponify yourself" video and a printable movie poster.
+The Blu-ray release includes a behind-the-scenes documentary on: the film's production, karaoke songs, a "ponify yourself" video and a printable poster.
 Shout!
-Factory has signed with Hasbro to distribute the movie internationally after its theatrical run.
+Factory has signed with Hasbro to distribute the film internationally both digitally and in physical medium for home entertainment after its theatrical run.

 The Region 4 DVD was released by Madman Entertainment on September 4, 2013.
-The Region 2 DVD and Blu-ray was originally advertised to be released by UK distributor Clear Vision in April 2014, but the distributor had since entered administration.
+The Region 2 DVD and Blu-ray was supposed to be released by UK-based distributor Clear Vision in April 2014, but the distributor had since entered administration.
 However, the same UK distributor did manage to release a Region 2 DVD for France and Italy between March and April 2014.
 The UK version DVD and Blu-ray was eventually released on July 28, 2014.

-Alongside Rainbow Rocks and Friendship Games, this movie was released in a box set on October 13, 2015 in Region 1.
+Alongside Rainbow Rocks and Friendship Games, this film was released in a box set on October 13, 2015 in Region 1.

 Television

-The movie made its United States television premiere on the Hub Network (a joint venture between Discovery Communications and Hasbro; now known as Discovery Family as of late 2014) on September 1, 2013.
-On September 22, 2013, the movie premiered on YTV in Canada.
-In the United Kingdom, the movie premiered on Pop on November 23, 2013.
+The film made its United States television premiere on the Hub Network (a joint venture between Discovery Communications and Hasbro; now known as Discovery Family as of late 2014) on September 1, 2013.
+On September 22, 2013, the film premiered on YTV in Canada.
+In the United Kingdom, the film premiered on Pop on November 23, 2013.

 Merchandise and other media

-The movie is a part of My Little Pony: Equestria Girls toy line and media franchise launched by Hasbro, which was briefly mentioned in the media earlier in February and March 2013 and formally announced in May 2013 with this movie and other media strategy.
-It was to be part of the 30th anniversary of the My Little Pony brand.
+The film is a part of My Little Pony: Equestria Girls toy line and media franchise launched by Hasbro, which was briefly mentioned in the media earlier in February and March 2013 and formally announced in May 2013 with this film and other media strategy.
+It was to be a part of the 30th anniversary of the My Little Pony brand.
 Hasbro planned to produce related merchandise including: toys, apparel, publishing and accessories.
-The human-based toys were developed to appeal to girls in their teens as a means to extend the My Little Pony brand.
-In addition, LB Kids published a novelization of the movie and Gameloft included a themed mini-game in its My Little Pony mobile game.
+The human-like toys were developed to appeal to girls in their teens as a means to extend the My Little Pony brand.
+In addition, LB Kids published a novelization of the film and Gameloft included a themed mini-game in its My Little Pony mobile game.
 IDW published a backstory of the characters in the alternative universe (including Sunset Shimmer) in a stand-alone issue.

 Soundtrack

-The movie's soundtrack was released on September 23, 2014, via the ITunes Store.
+The film's soundtrack was released on September 23, 2014, via the ITunes Store.
 "This Strange World" is absent in the album.
 On October 2, 2014 (chart of October 11), the soundtrack placed #15, where the "My Little Pony Equestria Girls: Rainbow Rocks" soundtrack was two weeks ago on September 18.